d12frosted/elpa-mirror/gnu/denote-readme.txt

         The `denote-create-note-with-template' is an alias of the command `denote-template', meant to help with discoverability.

+  Create note with a signature
+        The `denote-signature' command first prompts for an arbitrary string to use in the optional `SIGNATURE' field of the file name and then asks for a title and keywords.
+Signatures are arbitrary strings of alphanumeric characters which can be used to establish sequential relations between file at the level of their file name (e.g. 1, 1a, 1b, 1b1, 1b2, …).

+        The `denote-create-note-using-signature' is an alias of the command `denote-signature' intended to make the functionality more discoverable.

 [Standard note creation] See section 3.1